 Chronic inflammation is insidious.
 You don’t feel it developing until it causes a full-blown disease.
 In fact, underlying chronic inflammatory conditions are one of the number one contributors to chronic disease and death alike.
 This is because inflammation damages the body at the cellular level.
-In this article, you will discover the top 7 strategies to heal chronic inflammatory conditions.
+In this article, you will discover the top 7 strategies to support chronic inflammation.

 This means everything that relies on cellular health and normal cell function is suddenly inhibited.
 As you can see, this process can impact the entire body and create disease in many ways.
 Luckily, there are great strategies to heal chronic inflammation and the conditions associated with it.

 I deal with people all the time who have illnesses or health challenges that they’ve been facing for a long time with no promise of getting better.
 Once we take a look at their inflammatory markers, we see they are intensely inflamed.
 While there are typically other factors to be addressed, addressing underlying inflammation is reliably the number one strategy for helping someone begin to overcome a chronic health challenge.

 Inflammation is a very generalized term.
 Inflammation is typically an immune response mechanism.
 When the body notices that an area of the body needs some attention from the immune system, inflammatory substances are released in the area that draw attention to that area.
 This is what happens when you cut your skin for example.

 Another primary cause of inflammation is oxidative stress.
 Oxidative stress emerges due to several factors.
 Some of the main contributors are poor diet, emotional stress, electromagnetic radiation (phones, Wi-Fi, etc.), as well as many others.
 Understanding how these things influence your health is the first step to stacking them in favor of your health.